-In the United States, whistleblowing has been bolstered by strong protections and reward provisions, guaranteeing the thousands of whistleblowers that come forward channels to safely report fraud.
-These provisions are enshrined in laws like the False Claims Act, which has a qui tam provision that allows individuals to sue on behalf of the government, and the Dodd-Frank Act, which created whistleblower programs at the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) and strengthened the Foreign Corrupt Practices Act (FCPA), an important anti-bribery law.
+In the United States, these provisions are enshrined in laws like the False Claims Act, which has a qui tam provision that allows individuals to sue on behalf of the government, and the Dodd-Frank Act, which created whistleblower programs at the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) and strengthened the Foreign Corrupt Practices Act (FCPA), an important anti-bribery law.

 These laws are proven to recover significant monies for the government and allow whistleblowers to come forward and expose wrongdoing.
-In Fiscal Year 2019 alone, whistleblower-initiated cases brought in $2.1 billion in False Claims Act settlements and judgements recovered by the government.
-Since the Dodd-Frank Act passed in 2010, the SEC and CFTC have recovered over $2 billion with more than $487 million being awarded to whistleblowers who assisted in the cases, and under the Foreign Corrupt Practices Act, the U.S. government has collected more than $7.2 billion in FCPA violations.
+In Fiscal Year 2020 alone, whistleblower-initiated cases brought in over $1.6 billion in False Claims Act settlements and judgements recovered by the government.
+Since the Dodd-Frank Act passed in 2010, the SEC and CFTC have recovered over $2.8 billion with more than $840 million being awarded to whistleblowers who assisted in the cases, and under the Foreign Corrupt Practices Act, the U.S. government has collected more than $7.2 billion in FCPA violations.
 The numbers and vast amount of recoveries stemming from whistleblowers’ disclosures speaks to the power of whistleblowing.

 Similar laws in South Korea and Canada have also shown tremendous success.
 Through South Korea’s whistleblower channel created by the Anti-Corruption and Civil Rights Commission (ACRC) in 2008, whistleblowers have assisted the South Korean government with USD $265 million in recoveries.
 And in Canada, which offers rewards to individuals who provide information related to “international tax evasion” and “aggressive tax avoidance”, whistleblowers in Canada helped the government collect USD $19 million in 2018 to 2019 fiscal year – the first year that awards were issued – alone.